michael-milette/moodle-filter_filtercodes/README.md

 The following tags are replaced by Contact Form templates and therefore require that you have the Contact Form for Moodle plugin installed.

 * {formquickquestion} : Adds a "quick question" form to your course.
 Form includes Subject and Message fields.
-Note: User must be logged in or the form will not display.
+Note: User must be logged in or the form will not be displayed.
 * {formcontactus} : Adds a "Contact Us" form to your site (example: in a page).
 Form includes Name, Email address, Subject and Message fields.
 * {formcourserequest} : Adds a "Course Request" form to your site (example: in a page).
 Unlike Moodle's request-a-course feature where you can request to create your own course, this tag allows users to request that a course they are interested in be created.
 Could also be used to request to take a course.
 Form includes Name, Email address, Course name, Course Description.
-* {formsupport} " Adds a "Support Request" form to your site (example: in a page).
+* {formsupport} : Adds a "Support Request" form to your site (example: in a page).
 Form includes Name, Email address, pre-determined Subject, specific Subject, URL and Message fields.
+* {formcheckin} : Adds a "I'm here!" button to your to your course.
+Form does not include any other fields.
+Note: User must be logged in or the button will not be displayed.

 Conditionally display content filters